EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_13-Deploying-Containers.md

 #### Task 3: Prepare docker images and networking

-Perform these steps on Docker.
+Perform these steps on DOCKER.

 1. Run **Command Prompt** as Administrator.
 1. Display the current Docker version.